Chapter 10:

 David sighed.
 “Call me Lord Allaric instead.
 I have put you in an uncomfortable position and no doubt made you more terrified of me than I had intended.”

 “Of course.
-If you didn’t fear me to some extent, you could act against my interests.
+If you didn’t fear me, you could act against my interests.
 I do not wish to rule as your former master did, so, I grant you and Lady Rebecca permission to call me ‘Lord Allaric’.
 Is that understood?”

 “Yes, your maje-I mean, Lord…Allaric,” Eva nervously whispered.

-The Machai behind her didn’t react which made David sigh in relief.
+The Machai following them didn’t react which made David relieved.

-“Make sure the others know as well when you next see them,” David told the Machai and they nodded.
+“Inform the others of this when you see them,” David told the Machai.

-The two resumed walking and soon found themselves in a dirt, dimly lit hallway with a thick wooden door at the end of it.
+The two soon found themselves in a dirt, dimly lit hallway with a thick wooden door at the end of it.

 “…Yes, Lord Allaric,” Eva said, biting her lip.
-“May I go first so not to startle her?”
+“May I go first so we don’t startle her?”

 “You may.
 Machai.”